chatwoot/docs/docs/user-guide/add-agent-settings.md

 | Role                 | Enter the Role - Agent or  Administrator | Agents can only access inbox, reports, and  conversations.
 Administrators have all privilages of agents  and have access to all features of Chatwoot |
 | Your e-mail  address | Enter the e-mail id you  registered      |                                                                                                                                                     |

-Click on the “Add Agent” Button to confirm.
-You will see a "Agent Added Successfully" message.
+Click on the `Add Agent` Button to confirm.
+You will see an `Agent Added Successfully` message.
 This agent will be enlisted on your Agents management page now.

 You can also use the edit option given along with the Agent’s name to change details.